For the chimichurri: While the steak rests, place the cilantro leaves, onion, remaining 4 cloves garlic, juice of 1 lime

-, juice of 1 lime, and remaining 1/3 cup vinegar to a blender and puree until combined.
+, and remaining 1/3 cup vinegar to a blender and puree until combined.

 and vinegar, 1 teaspoon salt, and 1/2 teaspoon pepper, and Dijon mustard in a resealable bag.
 Rub the ingredients into the meat and place in the refrigerator to marinate for 2 hours.